 What to do next

-Last but not least, I am out here to help.
+Last, but not least, I am out here to help.
 Don’t hesitate to sign up for my newsletter to receive monthly inspiration about job search, other job-related topics, news about the latest developments in the job market, or an invite for ‘invite-only’ events.
-Or schedule your free call down below to get started today.
+Or schedule your introductory call down below to get started today.